thomaswpp/mpquic-sbd/README.md

 # 2 Guidelines

-To run the MPQUIC-SBD, you have two choices:
+To run the MPQUIC-SBD, there are two options:

  * (a) To reproduce easily our experimental setup and measurements in [1], we provide a VM ready to run the experiments.
 Go to Section 3 for more instructions.